-In this context, the logical structure describing the uncertainty associated with the fuzzy set theory can be modeled by means of quantum transformations (qTs) and quantum states (qSs).
-Thus, it is possible to model quantum algorithms which represent operations on fuzzy sets (union, intersection, difference, implication), and the mFs encoding qSs, possibly overlapping.
+In this context, the logical structure describing the uncertainty associated with the fuzzy set theory can be modeled by quantum transformations (qTs) and quantum states (qSs).
+Thus, it is possible to model quantum algorithms which represent operations on fuzzy sets (union, intersection, difference, implication), and the mFs are encoded by qSs, whether in superposition or not.